 This was unheard of at the time.
 It’s still unheard of to this day.
 Was this revolutionary new bulking routine really that powerful?

 To understand how this is possible, we have to look at the context of Casey Viator’s transformation:

 - Viator had some of the best muscle-building genetics the world had ever seen.
 He had won the title of Mr. Universe at age 19, and he was known for his ability to lift incredibly hard and eat enormous amounts of food.

 - He had a reputation for his steroid use, which causes more nuclei to be drawn into muscle fibres.
 This is a permanent adaptation that makes it easier to gain and regain muscle mass.
 There’s also no reason to think that he wasn’t taking steroids during the experiment.

-- In the two months leading up to the experiment, Viator intentionally lost a couple dozen more pounds of muscle by following a starvation diet (800 calories per day) and by strictly avoiding weightlifting.
-Casey Viator was being paid a tremendous amount for every pound he gained, and so he wanted to make his transformation as dramatic as possible.
+- In the two months leading up to the experiment, Viator intentionally lost a couple dozen more pounds of muscle by following a starvation diet (800 calories per day) and by strictly avoiding weight training.
+Casey Viator was going to be paid a tremendous amount for every pound he gained, and so he wanted to make this upcoming transformation as dramatic as possible.

-- There were even rumours that Casey Viator, certain that the HIT program wouldn’t be effective enough, had been sneaking in extra workouts in order to boost his muscle growth.
+- During the experiment, there were even rumours that Casey Viator, certain that the HIT program wouldn’t be effective enough, had been sneaking in extra workouts in order to boost his muscle growth.